Probate Q&A Series

 Detailed Answer

 In North Carolina probate, you can often have the clerk enter orders without scheduling a new hearing if you follow proper notice and waiver procedures.
 First, confirm you served notice on all interested persons under N.C.
 Gen. Stat. § 28A-6-2.
-This statute requires personal delivery to heirs and devisees within the State, mailed notice to others in North Carolina, and publication for those whose addresses remain unknown.
+This statute requires notice as provided by law and rule for the particular proceeding; service requirements vary by the type of estate matter and applicable statutes or rules.

 Next, request each interested person to sign a written waiver of notice under N.C.
 Gen. Stat. § 28A-6-3.
-A waiver confirms that the party received notice and agrees to entry of the order without appearing at a hearing.
-Collect these waivers and submit them along with your proposed order.
+A waiver confirms that the party waives further notice to the extent permitted for the proceeding.
+Collect these waivers and submit them along with your proposed order if appropriate.

-If a properly served party does not respond or appear after the statutory notice period, you may treat their silence as consent.
-File an affidavit of service and your proposed order with the clerk’s office.
-In most counties, when no one appears or objects, the clerk will sign the order ex parte.
-That process lets you avoid calling another hearing.
+If a properly served party does not respond or appear after the applicable notice period, you may be able to proceed without that party’s participation, but silence is not automatically consent.
+File an affidavit or other proof of service and your proposed order with the clerk’s office.
+Whether the clerk may enter the order without a further hearing depends on the type of proceeding, the relief requested, and any applicable local practice or rule.

 Finally, review the Uniform Rules of Practice for the Clerk of Superior Court in probate matters.
-Many clerks follow a rule that authorizes them to enter orders without a hearing if no objections or appearances occur after proper notice.
+Many clerks may enter certain orders without a hearing when proper notice has been given and no objection is filed, but that authority depends on the matter before the clerk.
 Confirm any specific local requirements with the clerk’s office before filing.

 Key Steps to Avoid an Additional Hearing